Advent of Code 2015 - Day 24 - It Hangs in the Balance

 input.split('\n').map(toInt);

-From here, we will create a function which based on a given total weight and available packages yields all the possible matching groups.
-This function will return groupings in size order, for example, all groupings of two will be yielded before any groups of three are considered (this is important for the final solution).
+From here, we will create a function that, based on a given total weight and available packages, yields all the possible matching groups.
+This function will return groupings in size order.
+For example, all groupings of two will be yielded before any groups of three are considered (this is important for the final solution).

 type Group = Weight[];